 Students design and carry out an original research project under supervision of a faculty member and are expected to present their findings at a scientific conference in the form of a poster or oral presentation.
 Students can use course time to collect and analyze data as well as to prepare for the presentation.
 Prerequisites: BIO 299 and/or permission of the instructor.
 May be repeated for credit.

 BIO 400 Senior Seminar (2)

 Presentation and discussion of results of literature and laboratory investigations of biological topics.
+Students prepare a proposal for Senior Research in the following semester with the same instructor.

 BIO 401 Senior Seminar Research (4)